Caring for a child or young person

 For children with more complex needs, you may receive more ongoing support from children’s social care.
 In Croydon, the 0-25 SEND Social Care Team supports children and young people with a permanent and substantial physical and/or learning disability.
 You can contact them on 020 8726 6400 and ask for an assessment of your child's needs and your needs as a family.

 Please bear in mind that having an assessment does not necessarily mean you will receive support services; you will only receive support if your child is assessed as having eligible needs.
-You can find more information about this process on the team's website.

 Benefits and financial support